-Field Description This is the Consumer being switched on, the variables comes from preconfigured /BTI/ TE_RE_CONSU table: Consumer APPROVAL_RULE_ENGINE : Used to enable/disable the Rules Engine Approvals consumer.
-SKIP_RULE_ENGINE : Used to enable/disable the Rules Engine Skipping consumer.
+Field Description Consumer This is the Consumer being switched on, the variables comes from preconfigured /BTI/ TE_RE_CONSE table: APPROVAL_RULE_ENGINE: Used to enable/disable the Rules Engine Approvals consumer.
+SKIP_RULE_ENGINE: Used to enable/disable the Rules Engine Skipping consumer.
+AUTI_CREATE_TOC: Used to filter the automated TOC creation.
+See this online Knowledge Article for a configuration example.
 Enabled This is used to switch on/off the Consumer.
 Filter_Field (optional) if you want to use Filters, the Field name is entered here.
 See Filters section for more information.